NIP-K1 Compatible Gateway

 for Nostr

 An alternative passkey gateway for Nostr.
 Decentralize your key management across multiple providers.
 No single point of failure.
+Works with all authenticators.

 Two gateways, zero single points of failure